|Survey name||New orders in the construction industry|

 Results produced from the Barbour ABI dataset are published quarterly, in the third month after the quarter end.

-The data are published each quarter on the ONS website in the Construction output and new orders statistical bulletin.
+The data are published each quarter in the Construction output and new orders statistical bulletin.
 To accompany the bulletin, a full set of estimates are available in MS Excel format in the New orders dataset.
 Longer time series of current price (to 1958) non-seasonally adjusted and constant price seasonally adjusted (to 1964) are also available.

 For more details on related releases, the GOV.UK release calendar is available online and provides 12 months’ notice of release dates.
 If there are any changes to the pre-announced release schedule, public attention will be drawn to the change alongside full explanation of the reasoning behind it, as set out in the Code of Practice for Statistics.
 This itself has been recently updated, with a greater focus on statistical context and recommended usage.